 DHCF will provide successful applicants with a Notice of Grant Award (NOGA) and release form.
 The NOGA and release must be signed and returned to DHCF within 10 business days.
 Unsuccessful applicants will be notified in writing.
 Grant proceeds will only be paid after receipt of the signed NOGA and release.

-Providers who rendered services through DentaQuest and OneBeacon, will be processed directly through those vendors.
+Grants for providers who rendered services through DentaQuest and Beacon Health Strategies LLC, will be processed directly through those vendors.
+Such providers do not need to submit grant applications to DHCF.

 Section VII: Terms and Conditions